Senegal Opposition Figure Sonko Charged And Detained: Lawyer - UrduPoint

 But his lawyers have argued that his arrest on Friday cancelled out his conviction in the moral corruption case, because he had been tried in absentia.

-- Farce - "It's a farce," Cire Cledor Ly, another of Sonko's lawyers, told reporters.
+"It's a farce," Cire Cledor Ly, another of Sonko's lawyers, told reporters outside the courthouse on Monday.

 They said there was no limit to his detention time as the new charges are criminal.